1PriceSwipes Agent Training

 If you use GHL correctlyHow it helps you

-You can use tasks and calendar reminders.You follow up on time instead of letting leads go cold.
+You create tasks and calendar reminders.You follow up on time instead of letting leads go cold.

 Module 1